Fun food for holidays – it’s a thing, right? It is for me! And with Valentine’s Day fast approaching I knew something new was called for.

 Making pancakes into shapes makes them extra fun!

-I used an egg mold for this.
+I used an egg mold (affiliate link) for this.
 They come in a set of 4 shapes, and of course the heart shape had to be used for Valentine’s Day.

 The amount of batter used for each pancake will be determined by the size of your mold as well as your preferred pancake thickness.
 For a typical pancake, which I allow to spread out on the griddle, I use up to 4 tablespoons (¼ cup) of batter.